vivupadi/Segmentation_app/README.md

-# Image Segmentation on Videos
+# Semantic Segmentation on Videos
 A realtime frame-by-frame segmentation on user-given video input.

 ## Model Used